murdockma/agent_performance/README.md

 ### Script Methods</b>

-This class handles data processing and analysis for call center metrics.
+The script utilizes a class-based approach.
 Here's a detailed explanation of each method:

 **1. `init(self, data_paths, start_date, end_date)`:**